-Make sure everyone understands that they should not click on links in email from unknown senders unless they know who sent it and are expecting the message.
+Make sure everyone understands that they should not click on links in emails from unknown senders unless they know who sent them and are expecting the message.
 Some phishing emails

 3. Enable two-factor authentication.
 Although this may be inconvenient for consumers, it implies that if someone’s credentials are stolen, the offenders will need to perform additional work to gain access to their account.

 This might be as simple as asking security questions or as complex as requiring a verification code sent to one’s phone.
 The most secure form of authentication

 4. Have a strict password policy in place.
 Traditional security policies are frequently ineffective since they produce passwords that are difficult for people to recall yet easy for computers to guess.